kashilkarkunal/language-docs/Go.md

 #### Mutating Maps

-nsert or update an element in map `m`:
+Insert or update an element in map `m`:

 ```
 m[key] = elem